-The QFTMG system is a helicopter-borne magnetic survey system which measures the magnetic field in a more robust and detailed manner.
-The SQUID (superconducting quantum interference device) sensor system measures the complete gradient tensor of the earth’s magnetic field.
+The QMAGT system is a helicopter-borne magnetic survey system which measures the magnetic field in a more robust and detailed manner.
+The SQUID (superconducting quantum interference device) sensor system measures the complete gradient tensor (otherwise known as full-tensor magnetic gradiometry (FTMG)) of the earth’s magnetic field.
 This FTMG measurement provides directional information about the magnetic field.
 This directional information is not available from total field sensors, which have been the industry standard for many years.

 The SQUID sensors are developed by Supracon AG of Jena, Germany.
 Operating within a liquid helium bath, the sensors measure the magnetic field with unrivaled sensitivity.
-The sensor system is the result of over 10 years of development and testing, and has flown many successful exploration campaigns.
-The QFTMG system represents the full commercialization of this established system.
+The sensor system is the result of over 20 years of development and testing, and has flown many successful exploration campaigns.
+The QMAGT system represents the full commercialization of this established system.

-The QFTMG system is deployed in a custom-built airfoil beneath a helicopter.
+The QMAGT system is deployed in a custom-built airfoil beneath a helicopter.
 This ‘bird’ effectively reduces motion noise, allowing for the recovery of high quality data.
-As a lightweight system, the QFTMG system can be deployed in most operating environments.
+As a lightweight system, the QMAGT system can be deployed in most operating environments.

 SQUID sensor: 6-channel first-order planar gradiometers

 Operating temperature range: -10°C to +70°C

 Data acquisition: 20 channels of 24 bit ADCs